 What Is Gross Income?

-- Tips received at your place of employment
+- Tips from your place of employment

-- Rental property income
+- Rental income

-- Any interest, dividends, and capital gains earned from investments
+- Capital gains from investments

-- Received alimony payments
+- Alimony payments

 - Pension payments

-Gross Vs. Net Income
+Gross Income Vs. Adjusted Gross Income (AGI)

 - Student loan interest or tuition fees

-- Alimony paid
+- Alimony payments